8ctopus/sciter-dialogs/README.md

 ## features

 - modal dialog with icon
-- skinnable
+- fully skinnable
-- help button opens external link
+- any button can have open a link in the default browser
 - translatable using callback

 ## demo